j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 # 1.1 Introduction
-I've recently taken first steps into the unknown world of dotnet, and if I'm honest testing my surface level knowledge of docker containers.

-For this article I thought I'd document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample eShopOnWeb application, to hopefully help others who are interested in learning the basics of dotnet6, docker and instrumenting with a AppDynamics APM agent.
+For this article I thought I'd document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample eShopOnWeb application, to hopefully help others who like me may be interested in learning the basics of dotnet6, docker and instrumenting with a AppDynamics APM agent.

 # 1.2 References
 *  [Install the .NET Agent for Linux in Containers](https://docs.appdynamics.com/appd/22.x/latest/en/application-monitoring/install-app-server-agents/net-agent/net-agent-for-linux/net-agent-for-linux-container-installation/install-the-net-agent-for-linux-in-containers#id-.Installthe.NETAgentforLinuxinContainersv22.2-dockerfile)
 *  [eShopOnWeb GitHub Repo](https://github.com/dotnet-architecture/eShopOnWeb)
 *  [Apache JMeter](https://jmeter.apache.org/download_jmeter.cgi)

 ---

 # 1.3 Download the eShop Web github repo